Making Progress on Lower Carbon Intensity Fuels

 is made from renewable and waste sources, such as corn grain, oil seeds, and agricultural residues.
 SAF has the potential to reduce lifecycle greenhouse gas emissions by up to 80 percent compared with conventional jet fuel.

 is made from decomposing waste in landfills, livestock emissions, wastewater treatment, and other sources.
-This clean-burning fuel can be used for electricity generation, or it can be compressed and used to fuel trucks, buses and other heavy transportation.
+This clean-burning fuel can be used for electricity generation, or it can be compressed and used to fuel trucks, buses, and other heavy transportation.
 Read more from DOE.